NorskHelsenett/kitty/README.md

 ## Contributing

 Issues and pull requests are welcome.
+We encourage community contributions to improve Kitty!

+When reporting issues:
+- Include reproduction steps
-Please include reproduction steps and note whether you ran Kitty in standard or debug mode when reporting UI behaviour.
+- Note whether you ran Kitty in standard or debug mode
+- Share any relevant logs from `--debug` mode if applicable

 ## License

-MIT
+This project is licensed under the **MIT License** – a permissive open-source license that allows you to:

+- Use Kitty freely in personal and commercial projects
+- Modify and distribute the software
+- Include it in proprietary applications

+See [LICENSE](./LICENSE) for the full license text.

+**Attribution appreciated but not required.** We're happy to have you use and build upon Kitty!